QQuick/zzz_Numscrypt/Numscrypt-0.0.22/README.rst

 N.B.
 Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

+- Low hanging fruit optimizations done for complex and real arrays, e.g. multiplication in natural order 30x faster
-- For educational and demonstration purposes a simple, non-optimized implementation of complex arrays was added.
+- For educational and demonstration purposes a simple, non-optimized implementation of complex arrays was added
 - Ndarray's mixable with scalars for overloaded ops
 - Overloaded unary minus added
 - Preliminary optimizations, speedup 70x for inversion, 10x for multiplication (default: optimize for speed)